moderntribe/square1-global-docker/README.md

 - To pass arguments to a command, separate the arguments with `--`, e.g. `so wp cli info -- --format=json`

 ```
-SquareOne Global Docker 1.1.0-beta
+SquareOne Global Docker 2.0.0-beta

 Usage:
   command [options] [arguments]

 Options:
   -h, --help                           Display this help message
   -q, --quiet                          Do not output any message
   -V, --version                        Display this application version
       --ansi                           Force ANSI output
       --no-ansi                        Disable ANSI output
   -n, --no-interaction                 Do not ask any interactive question
+      --simulate                       Run in simulated mode (show what would have happened).
+      --progress-delay=PROGRESS-DELAY  Number of seconds before progress bar is displayed in long-running task collections.
+Default: 2s. [default: 2]
+  -D, --define=DEFINE                  Define a configuration item value. (multiple values allowed)
   -p, --project-path=PROJECT-PATH      Path to a SquareOne project [default: {"name":"project-path","shortcut":"p","description":"Path to a SquareOne project"}]
   -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
   composer             Runs a composer command in the local docker container